Purpose and Process of Reporting:

 8. Can give author name to display in the report.

-9. Can add a test node as a child of another test.
+9. Can add a text node as a child of another test.

 10. Can insert custom HTML in the logs by using an HTML tag.